antdvid/FastAmericanOptionPricing/README.md

 <img src="fig/comparison.png">

 ## About the paper
 The algorithm is based on paper Leif Andersen, High Performance American Option Pricing, 2015, but the author only considered the put option.
-Extending to call option is not that straightforward and the call-put symmetry should not be used.I have derived the formula for call option, and is available on request.
+The code in this repository has already considered both call and put cases.